lizekai-richard/dsc291-lab1/README.md

 ## GPU Requirements

-This lab has been tested on the following devices: H100, A6000, A10
+This lab has been tested on the following devices: A6000 and A10

-## Tips for Students
+## Tips

 1. **Run all cells sequentially** - later parts depend on earlier setup
 2. **Read question carefully** - don't miss any question
 3. **Try bonus questions if you can** - they can further enhance your understanding
-4. **Think about WHY** - don't just record numbers, explain the patterns